kunjgit/GameZone/Games/Number_Guessing_Game/README.md

 -

 ## **functionalities 🎮**
-The user has to enter the guessed number and if it is right then he will get message that he guesses the right number and if not then a message will display stating he guesses the wrong number.
+The user has to enter the guessed number and if it is right then the user will get message that he guesses the right number and if not then a message will display stating he guesses the wrong number.

 -
 <br>